 - PhD tracks (4 PhD tracks per year).

 For 1st year admission: Bachelor of Sciences from a good University; the level in fundamental disciplines (mathematics, physics, mechanics, chemistry) should be in the top 20% ranking.

 For 2nd year admission: First year Master of Sciences (or Master of Sciences and Technologies) in one of the following specialties: energy engineering, mechanical engineering, electrical engineering, material sciences, chemical engineering, sustainable development, applied mathematics, applied physics.

 Depending on the target option, prerequisites in physical sciences, applied mathematics, and computer engineering will be requested.

-Candidate should have a very good level in English (minimum B1, preferred B2 or C1); a good level in French is appreciated, though not mandatory
+Candidate should have a very good level in English (minimum B2, preferred C1); a good level in French is appreciated, though not mandatory

 Master 1 and Master 2 – Deadlines for the Master application sessions are as follows:

 – Second session: April 30, 2020

 – Third Session (optional): June 30, 2020 (only if there are availabilities remaining after the 2 first sessions)